 Any student who fails either the COMLEX-USA Level 1 or Level 2-CE examinations will be allowed to complete the clinical rotation in which he/she is participating once notified of the failure.
-Upon notification of failure, the student must immediately contact the Associate Dean, Clinical Sciences to determine the most appropriate course of action to prepare for another attempt at the failed exam.
+Upon notification of failure, the student must immediately contact the Office of Clinical Rotations determine the most appropriate course of action to prepare for another attempt at the failed exam.
 The student will be referred to the P&M Committee and placed on a mandatory academic program of directed study, approved by the Associate Dean, Clinical Sciences, in consultation with the Committee, for a minimum of 30 days and a maximum of 60 days.
-The Office of the Associate Dean, Clinical Sciences reserves the right to, in consultation with the P&M Committee, require additional time and preparation for students deemed to be at risk of repeat failure.
+The Office of Clinical Rotations reserves the right to, in consultation with the P&M Committee, require additional time and preparation for students deemed to be at risk of repeat failure.
 This may include additional classroom preparation, or a formal board review course.
 All expenses required to meet these additional requirements will be the student's responsibility.
 A COMLEX-USA exam test date must be established at the onset of the directed study program.

-With the approval of the Associate Dean, Clinical Sciences, a student may elect to participate in a live, intensive board review course that extends the directed study duration greater than four (4) weeks.
+With the approval of the Office of Clinical Rotations, a student may elect to participate in a live, intensive board review course that extends the directed study duration greater than four (4) weeks.
 A final COMLEX-USA Level 1 or Level 2-CE testing date must be re-established at the onset of the selected study program.
-The student may not resume rotations until a passing score is received.
+The student will not resume clinical rotations until he/she has made another attempt at the COMLEX-USA Level 1 or COMLEX-USA Level 2-CE.
+The student may resume rotations while awaiting the results from this examination.